humanforce/hf-ios-eng-challenge/README.md

 - Focus on quality over complete feature set

 ## Questions?
-If you have any questions or need any clarifications, please reach out to your hiring manager or recruiter.
+If you have any questions or need any clarifications, please reach out to your hiring manager or our talent acquisition team.

-**Good luck!**
+# **🎉 Good luck and happy coding! 🎉**